 - Avoid moving the chicken as it fries until you're ready to flip, so it can develop a golden crispy crust.

-- Drain the fried chicken on a wire rack or paper-towel lined plate to remove excess oil, which leads to soggy chicken.
+- Drain the fried chicken on a wire rack or paper-towel lined plate to remove excess oil, preventing soggy chicken.

 Instructions